There is a 50% Chance Your Business Will Get an Injury Claim in the Next 10 Years

 Although construction is the industry with the highest claims, industries such as transportation, finance/insurance, and professional services also have high-cost claims.

-Workers’ compensation can be a time-consuming and financially draining for small business owners if their employees suffer job-related injuries.
+Workers’ compensation can be time-consuming and financially draining for small business owners if their employees suffer job-related injuries.

 Knowing the ins and outs of workers’ compensation is essential for the safety and success of any small business.